jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 In car insurance claims, at least, we routinely overpaid.
 Not out of generosity, but desperation.

 Here's why: we were only minorly measured on accuracy or customer satisfaction.
 But we were exactly measured on hold time.
 Head office promised insurance brokers that customers wouldn't wait longer than 30 seconds—it makes for a great selling point.
 Brokers make commission on sales, not claims, so they just wanted their customers to be served and not take up their time about our bad service.
-And, brokers could send customers to other companies.
+Importantly, we always know that brokers could send customers to other companies.

 So the hold metric became everything.